postmannen/steward/README.md

 - Publishing processes will potentially be able to send to all nodes.
 It is the subscribing nodes who will limit from where and what they will receive from.

-- Messages not fully processed or not started yet will be automatically handled in chronological order if the service is restarted since the current state of all the messages being processed are stored on the local node in a key value store until they are finished.
+- Messages not fully processed or not started yet will be automatically rehandled if the service is restarted since the current state of all the messages being processed are stored on the local node in a key value store until they are finished.

 - All messages processed by a publisher will be written to a log file as they are processed, with all the information needed to recreate the same message if needed, or it can be used for auditing.